-Transportation schedules are available at www.usap.gov under the Grantees Support/ Calendars and Schedules link.
-The Peninsula Logistics schedule provides the cut-off dates for shipping to the research vessels, which indicate when the cargo must be at Port Hueneme to meet the quoted delivery dates at the ship.
+Transportation schedules are available at the USAP website under the Grantees Support / Calendars and Schedules linkpage.
+The Peninsula Logistics Schedule provides the cut-off dates for shipping to the research vessels, which indicate when the cargo must be at Port Hueneme to meet the quoted delivery dates at the ship.
 The Continental Area Acquisition Schedule provides the timeline for cargo movement to McMurdo and South Pole stations.